 - This challenge calls for an altogether novel approach in setting up of a new private university.

 Accordingly, the proposed private universities should be “Greenfield Universities” with commitment to excellence in Education and Research.

 7. In the reference read above, orders were issued constituting a High Power Committee with

 ii)Prof. P. Rama Rao, former Vice-Chancellor, University of Hyderabad,

-iii) Government would authorize the A.P.
+iii) The government would authorize the A.P.
 State Council of Higher Education to issue the Letter of Intent (Section10).

-v) The Government shall have power to direct any upwards revision of Endowment Fund.
+v) The Government shall have the power to direct any upwards revision of the Endowment Fund.

 vi) The Endowment Fund shall be invested in such instruments as the Government may prescribe and kept invested until the dissolution of the university.